 Students that have dual enrollment, early or middle college coursework must submit official college transcripts in order for credit to be evaluated by Lake Superior State University.
 Students with AP scores should have official test scores sent.
 All materials should be sent to the office of admissions.

 Applying to LSSU

 Apply as early as possible.
-Though you can apply any time up to the beginning of the semester, for full consideration for financial aid and scholarships you must apply by May 1.
+Though you can apply any time up to the beginning of the semester, for full consideration for financial aid and scholarships you may apply by May 1.